SkoolNotes/Taproot/2020BIO101/KBxGeneticVariationMA.md

 -   Can you think of scenarios in which the insertion or deletion of bases in the above sequence would not result in a frameshift?
 	- deleting or inserting multiples of three
 	- delete what would get frameshifted
-	- delete the final n base pairs
+	- delete from the end
 -   A silent mutation has no effect on protein sequence.
 Could a silent mutation ever affect an organism’s phenotype?
 Explain.
+	-
 -   What functional predictions would you make for a nonsense mutation that occurs very early vs. very late in a gene’s sequence?